axelarnetwork/cis/bpp.md

 Multiple bridging technologies and protocols are being developed in the ecosystem in parallel.
 What's common between them?
 They all rely on relayers to propagate information from one chain to another.
 This proposal standardizes the blockchain packet that can be relayed from one chain to another.

-Any blockchain can deploy routers or gateways (implemented as smart contracts or at the consensus layer) that receive packets in the format proposed below.
+Any blockchain can deploy routers or gateways (implemented as smart contracts or at the consensus layer or event queues) that receive packets in the format proposed below.
 Any relayer can pick up packets from the gateway queues and deliver them to destination chains.
-Interoperability, bridging, and application-level protocols sit on top of the blockchain packet protocol and can write to their local chain gateways to communicate with remote chains.
+Interoperability, bridging, and application-level protocols sit on top of the blockchain packet protocol and can write to their local chain's gateways to communicate with remote chains.

 ## Motivation

 Our objective is to:

 a) make it easy to develop new interoperability or bridging protocols across distinct blockchains while,

 b) unifying and leveraging a common relay packet protocol format and relayer infrastructure to send packets from one chain to another.

 Without this standard, every bridging protocol will need to roll out its own swarm of relayers just to post messages from one chain to another.